 3. Product Choice

-Think about what you are up against, and how a slow fuse product will interact with it.
+When trying to determine how to take CBD oil, think about what you are up against, and how a slow fuse product will interact with it.
 Do you have anxiety during daytime hours?
 You will probably want to take CBD capsules in the morning so they can slowly begin working as you go about your day.
 Do you have trouble sleeping through the night?
 You will want to take CBD Capsules before dinner, so your body has time to process them before bed.

+One of the most frequently asked questions is “How to take CBD tincture”.
 Often called CBD Oil, CBD tincture is taken sublingually and absorbed into glands under your tongue.
 This will yield a faster result since the tincture will enter your bloodstream more directly than swallowing.
 Because tincture takes time to work its way through your system, it is much easier to dial in for timing.
 We recommend 1ml of tincture per day to start with.
 Most consumers choose to take their daily dose of tincture in the morning so they have CBD pumping through their veins throughout the day.
 If you find that any results you are experiencing wear off quickly, you may want to double up and take a dose in the evening as well.

 When using CBD in a vaporizer, most consumers choose a “fix it on the fly” approach.
 Since it is so bioavailable, most consumers will experience almost instantaneous effects.
 Vaporizing CBD is great for people who don’t necessarily need regular relief from things like stress or anxiety as you can quickly get some CBD into your system on an as-needed basis.
 Vaping is also great if you’re not feeling any effects from taking CBD in other forms, as the results are immediate.